stefanhacker/ansible_extract_iso/README.md

 An ansible role to exctract an folder.
-The Inbuilt iso function dont extract an folder
+The inbuild iso function dont extract an folder